Flamaros/cpp-includes-graph/README.md

 * It doesn't help you to know which header file is slow to build
 * It doesn't help you to know if an inclusion can be avoided (forward declaration sufficient,...)

+## Use cases
+### Improving compile time and refactoring
+I originally made this tool to help me to reduce compile time of a project before doing a more in depth refactoring.
+So it have to be robust, fast and clear to be useful on a big code base.
+Sadly I discover that the point when the graph is too big for dot being able to generate the image come pretty soon.
+Gracefully with the configuration file it is pretty easy to split a code base into multiple sub-projects to reduce graph size.
+If dot failed to generate the image simply reduce the number of input sources by selecting sub-folders.

+### Monitoring evolution of a new project
+I think that it also can be useful to check regulary if everything evolves in the right way as your project will grow.

 ## Dependencies
 * https://www.graphviz.org binaries (should be in PATH environment variable)
 * cpp17 (actually only visual studio 2019 is supported)